-Musical theatre writing includes Islander (Mull Theatre/Helen Milne, Scotland-wide tour) LEGACY: A Mother's Song (American Music Theatre Project/Royal Conservatoire of Scotland) Come Hell or High Water (Citizens Theatre/Sky Arts) Streets (Hackney Empire/The Cockpit, ‘Best New Musial’ nominee, Off West End Awards) Alba (Edinburgh Fringe, MTN Award nominee).
+Musical theatre writing includes Islander (Mull Theatre/Paines Plough Roundabout/Southwark Playhouse, Musical Theatre Review ‘Best Musical’ winner) LIMBO: City of Dreams and LEGACY: A Mother's Song (American Music Theatre Project/Royal Conservatoire of Scotland) Come Hell or High Water (Citizens Theatre/Sky Arts) Streets (Hackney Empire/The Cockpit, ‘Best New Musical’ nominee, Off West End Awards) Alba (Edinburgh Fringe, MTN Award nominee).
 Supported by Creative Scotland and British Council Brazil, Finn is currently developing The Bow Maker through a lab with National Theatre of Scotland and Dundee Rep. The Bow Maker was selected from 300 musicals as one of eight new headline works at BEAM 2018, the UK’s largest festival of new musicals.
-Finn is also working on a new commission from the Royal Conservatoire of Scotland and American Music Theatre Project for the Edinburgh Festival Fringe 2019.
+Finn was shortlisted for the 2019 Stiles and Drewe Best New Song Prize.

 Finn’s debut full-length album Until The Light was released in June 2019.
 Singles have featured on BBC 6 Music's LGBT Mixtape and Introducing shows, as well as regional and online stations globally.
 Finn has appeared at festivals throughout Scotland, with a recent US Tour with Sofar Sounds.
 As part of LGBT+ Folk Music collective Bogha Frois, Finn performed at the Glasgow Royal Concert Hall for Celtic Connections 2019.